dnisdv/ascii-editor/README.md

 **ASCII Editor** is a browser-based ASCII art editor built with **SvelteKit** and **CanvasKit - Skia + WebAssembly**.
 It provides a structured and efficient environment for creating, editing, and managing ASCII-based designs.

-## Features

-## Installation and Setup

-### LayerApi Composition Helpers

-- New helpers in `src/editor/layers/layer-api.ts` simplify temp-layer inserts and index-based moves across composed layers.
-- See `docs/layer-api-helpers.md` for usage examples: insert at top/end/between and computing `orderKey` via `getKeyForIndex`.

-Ensure that **Node.js** and **npm** are installed on your system.

 ### Installation

 Clone the repository and install dependencies: